PiyushKumar23-12/Round1_a/README.md

 # PDF Heading and Title Extractor

 This Python utility extracts structured heading information from PDF files and exports the results as JSON.
-It uses font size heuristics to infer document structure, including titles and hierarchical headings (e.g., H1, H2, H3).
-This tool is ideal for generating document outlines, enabling navigation, and supporting automated document analysis.
+It infers the document's structure by identifying titles and hierarchical headings (e.g., H1, H2, H3).
+This makes it ideal for generating outlines, improving navigation, and enabling automated document analysis.

 ---